Differences between IP Addresses and Data Link Addresses

 The IP address space is managed globally by the Internet Assigned Numbers Authority (IANA), and by five regional Internet registries (RIR) responsible in their designated territories for assignment to end users and local Internet registries, such as Internet service providers.

 IANA has distributed IPv4 addresses to the RIRs in blocks of approximately 16.8 million.
 Each ISP or private network administrator assigns an IP address to each device connected to its network.
-Such assignments may be static (fixed or permanent) or dynamic, depending on its software and practices.
+Such assignments may be static (fixed or permanent) or dynamic, depending on their software and practices.

 What is a Data Link Address?